andnowwecode/cryptorium/README.md

  - All credits go to @GreatStackDev as this project was built following his tutorial 'Create a Crypto Price Tracking App using React JS & CoinGecko API' Tutorial link: https://www.youtube.com/watch?v=jZFaMEqEqEQ
- - I used a Coin Geckok API key to get all the data: https://www.coingecko.com
+ - I used a Coin Gecko API to get all the data: https://www.coingecko.com